-Published June 2014 • Updated February 2024 • Read Time: 6 minutes
+Published June 2014 • Updated August 2024 • Read Time: 6 minutes

 Snowflake Obsidian is a rare variety of Obsidian found primarily in Utah in the Western United States.
 It gets its pretty white spots from Cristobalite, a silica mineral that partially crystallized with the Obsidian was hardening.
 Like other Obsidians, it is formed from rapidly cooling lava following a volcanic eruption.
 Normally the Obsidian hardens so quickly that there is no time for any minerals to crystallize, making Snowflake Obsidian quite unique!
 It’s energy is softer than pure Black Obsidian, offering a gentle grounding.
 It is a wonderful stone to work with following a trauma and when grieving a loss.

-Snowflake Obsidian Meaning
+Snowflake Obsidian Healing Energy

 Spiritual Healing Properties